fernandezfran/exma/README.md

 ## Requirements

-_exma_ requires Python 3.8 and gcc 9.3.0 to run, the others specific requirements are provided during installation.
+_exma_ requires Python 3.8 to run, the others specific requirements are provided during installation. gcc 9.3 is necesary to compile the shared libreries if you are going to run `tox`.

 ## Installation